Back to blogUpdated · 30 min read

 How much personal liability cover should I buy?

 When first insuring your stuff your insurer should ask you how much personal liability cover you want.
-It’s quite a hard question to answer as you have to picture yourself in the worst case scenario – a scenario that is also very rare.
+It’s quite a hard question to answer as you have to picture yourself in the worst-case scenario – a scenario that is also very rare.
 But crazy things happen.
 Something like a tree in your property falling on a R5-million BMW X6 – this might not be something you can afford to pay off yourself for the rest of your life.

-Instinct would tell you to go for the highest amount of cover that your insurer offers.
+Instinct would tell you to go for the highest amount of coverage that your insurer offers.
 But this might not always be affordable.
 The more cover you buy, the higher your premium will get.
 So you might want to think about the highest amount of premium you can comfortably afford to pay each month.

 At Naked our average policyholder goes for R5-million in personal liability cover – the minimum is R2-million and the max is R10-million.
 It sounds like a lot of money until something does go wrong and you are held liable.
 You can easily see how much your premium changes depending on what liability cover you want on our app.